BND Hamburger Icon

 Minimum wage increases

-One of the most common local and state policies in recent years has been to increase the minimum wage.
-While the federal minimum wage today stands at $7.25 per hour, it is significantly higher in many states and cities.
+In recent years, minimum wage increases have been the subject of many local and state policies.
+While the federal minimum wage stands at $7.25 per hour, it is significantly higher in many states and cities.
 Some cities have a minimum wage of $15 per hour or more.
-Wage increases have been mandated by New York City, Chicago, and San Francisco, to name a few.
+Wage increases have been mandated by New York City, Chicago and San Francisco, to name a few.

-“With the absence of any federal minimum wage increases, it’s likely we’ll see more attempts to increase the minimum wage locally or eliminate the tipped minimum wage,” she said.
+According to Carol Wood, head of people operations at Hunter Bell, more city and state increases should be expected as the federal minimum wage remains unchanged.
+“With the absence of any federal minimum wage increases, it’s likely we’ll see more attempts to increase the minimum wage locally or eliminate the tipped minimum wage,” Wood explained.

-Since minimum wage laws depend on the state – or even the city – where your business is located, business owners must stay abreast of changes and initiatives regarding the minimum wage.
+Since federal and state minimum wage laws differ — and can even differ by city — business owners must stay abreast of changes and initiatives regarding the minimum wage in their area.

 Did You Know?Did you know